-Matthew Dicks (host, producer, storyteller) is the author of the novels Memoirs of an Imaginary Friend, Something Missing and Unexpectedly, Milo, and the upcoming The Perfect Comeback of Caroline Jacobs.
+Matthew Dicks is the author of the novels Memoirs of an Imaginary Friend, Something Missing and Unexpectedly, Milo, and The Perfect Comeback of Caroline Jacobs.
 His novels have been translated into more than 25 languages worldwide, and his most recent is an international bestseller.
-He is also the author of the rock opera The Clowns and the musical Caught in the Middle.
-He is a columnist for Seasons magazine and has published work in The Hartford Courant, The Huffington Post and The Christian Science Monitor.
-When not hunched over a computer screen, he fills his days as an elementary school teacher, a storyteller, a blogger, a wedding DJ, a minister, a life coach and a Lord of Sealand.
-He is a former West Hartford Teacher of the Year and a finalist for Connecticut Teacher of the Year.
+He is also the author of the rock opera The Clowns and the musicals Caught in the Middle and Sticks & Stones.
+He is the humor columnist for Seasons magazine and has published work in The Hartford Courant, The Huffington Post, and The Christian Science Monitor.
+He is also a comic book writer for DoubleTake Comics.

 Matthew is married to friend and fellow teacher, Elysha, and they have two children, Clara and Charlie.
 He grew up in the small town of Blackstone, Massachusetts, where he made a name for himself by dying twice before the age of eighteen and becoming the first student in his high school to be suspended for inciting riot upon himself.